 Peperomia 'Pepperspot'

-A variety known as 'String of Coins' with tiny glossy round leaves on red trailing stems that make it perfect for placing on a shelf.
+This plant, with the common name string of coins, has tiny, glossy, round leaves on red, trailing stems that make it perfect for placing on a shelf.
 Peperomia 'Pepperspot' doesn't need regular watering, so it's easy to look after.
 Water when the top 3cm of compost is dry.
 You can trim to keep it neat if it gets too bushy.

 H x S: 20cm x 50cm